This post may contain affiliate links. Please see my disclosure policy.

 How to Make Pumpkin Bread Pudding

 Combine pumpkin puree, brown sugar, spices, salt, whole milk, heavy cream, egg yolks, eggs, and vanilla in a large bowl.
-Whisk together until sugar dissolves and mixture is completely smooth.
+Whisk together until sugar dissolves and the mixture is completely smooth.

+Pour custard mixture over bread cubes and toss to coat evenly.
 Let assembled bread pudding stand for 30 minutes to absorb the custard, tossing occasionally with a spatula.

 Pumpkin Bread Pudding